siavava/portfolio/content/projects/web/tictoc.md

 degrees a tick — a full turn each minute — and the numerals counter-rotate against it.
 It lives at [tictoc.amittai.studio][tictoc].

-**The quotes are the point.** Every ten seconds a shuffled deck of lines fades one out and the next in, mostly from [Foundation][foundation-tv], my favorite show — Salvor Hardin, Gaal Dornick, Brother Day, Demerzel — with a few from
+The quotes are the real point.
+Every ten seconds a shuffled deck of lines fades one out and the next in, mostly from [Foundation][foundation-tv], my favorite show — Salvor Hardin, Gaal Dornick, Brother Day, Demerzel — with a few from